Force over Distance: Chapter 21

 //Not now,// Rush replied. //Let’s go.//

 Young grabbed the lifesigns detector from Eli, scanning for the locations of his teams.
 The sooner they could run into some backup, the better.
-Not everyone he’d sent to the seed ship was showing up on the small screen.
-He hoped that meant they were out of range of the device, and back on Destiny.
+Not everyone he’d sent to the seed ship showed up on the small screen.
+He hoped that meant they were out of range and on Destiny.

-Young scanned the empty corridors, then led his team back the way they’d come.
+Young led his team back the way they’d come.
 They moved silently through darkened hallways.
-The going was much, much slower than Young would have preferred.
+The going was much, much slower than Young would’ve preferred.

-It had also gotten darker.
-The emergency lighting had stopped flickering.
-It glowed at the bases of the walls like a dying embers.
-He wasn’t sure how long the light was going to last.
+The emergency lighting glowed at the bases of the walls like dying embers.
+He wasn’t sure how long the light would last.

 Chloe’s frightened whisper broke the stillness.
 “Behind us.”

 “Go.”
-Young stepped out and around Chloe and Rush.
+Young stepped around Chloe and Rush.
+“The cross-corridor.”
 He caught Eli’s eye.
-“The cross-corridor,” he murmured, “make sure it’s secure.”
-Eli gave him a startled look, but moved out ahead of Chloe and Rush.
+“Make sure it’s secure.”

-//Please tell me you can make force fields here.//
+//Please tell me you can create force fields here.//

 //Interconvert?//

-//Right, and would y’like a physics lesson, then?
+//Right, an’ would y’like a physics lesson, then?
 The answer is no.//

 //Got it.//

-Young continued down the corridor, walking backward, just behind Chloe and Rush.
+Young continued down the corridor, walking backward, behind Chloe and Rush.
 His eyes swept the darkness.
-His nerves tingled with the desire, the absolute necessity, of making it to the minimal cover of the intersecting corridors.
+His nerves tingled with the absolute necessity of making it to the cover of the intersecting corridor.

 Twenty-five.

-Six of them solidified out of the blackness as a mass of pale blue.
-Their joints bent with an alien strangeness.
-Their eyes were a deep, unfathomable black.
-As a unit, they straightened.
+Six of them solidified out of the dark as a mass of pale blue.
+Their joints bent at alien angles.
+Their eyes were a deep, insectoid black.
 As a unit, they pulled their weapons.

 He wanted to shout to Chloe and Rush to run, but the words died in his throat.